 India: The chief ministers of Meghalaya, Mukul M. Sangma, and Tripura, Manik Sarkar, resign.
 On March 5 Conrad Sangma is invited to form a government in Meghalaya; he is sworn in as chief minister on March 6.
 Also on March 6 Biplab Kumar Deb is invited to form a government in Tripura; he is sworn in on March 9.

-Italy: In parliamentary elections, the centre-right coalition wins 37.0% of the vote and at least 265 of 630 seats in the Chamber of Deputies (including the League 17.4% and Forza Italia 14%), the Five Star Movement 32.7% and at least 223, and the centre-left coalition 22.9% and at least 115 (including the Democratic Party 18.7%).
-In the Senate, the centre-right coalition wins 37.5% of the vote and at least 135 of 308 seats, the Five Star Movement 32.5% and at least 112, and the centre-left coalition 23.0% and at least 57.
+Italy: In parliamentary elections, the centre-right coalition wins 37.0% of the vote and about 265 of 630 seats in the Chamber of Deputies (including the League 17.4% and Forza Italia 14%), the Five Star Movement 32.7% and about 225, and the centre-left coalition 22.9% and about 120 (including the Democratic Party 18.7%).
+In the Senate, the centre-right coalition wins 37.5% of the vote and 137 of 308 seats, the Five Star Movement 32.2% and 112, and the centre-left coalition 23.0% and 59.
 In regional elections in Lazio, Nicola Zingaretti (centre-left) is elected president with 32.9% of the vote, against 31.1% for Stefano Parisi (centre-right) and 27.0% for Roberta Lombardi (Five Star Movement); in Lombardia, Attilio Fontana (centre-right) is elected with 49.8% of the vote against 29.1% for Giorgio Gori (centre-left) and 17.4% for Dario Violi (Five Star Movement).
 On March 24 Prime Minister Paolo Gentiloni resigns.

 The Netherlands: Stef Blok is named foreign minister (sworn in March 7).